 $690 (incl. worldwide shipping)

 Cherie Roe Dirksen is a self-empowerment author, multi-media artist and musician from South Africa.

 To date, she has published 3 self-help and motivational books and brings out weekly inspirational blogs at her site www.cherieroedirksen.com.
 Get stuck into finding your passion, purpose and joy by downloading some of those books gratis when you click HERE.

-Her ambition is to help you to connect with your innate gift of creativity and living the life you came here to experience by taking responsibility for your thoughts, actions and becoming the co-creator of your reality.
+Her ambition is to help you to connect with your innate gift of creativity and living the life you came here to experience by taking responsibility for your actions and becoming the co-creator of your reality.
 You can follow Cherie on Facebook (The Art of Empowerment — for article updates).
-She also has an official art Facebook page (Cherie Roe Dirksen – for new art updates) and my band’s Facebook page is Templeton Universe.
+She also has just recently launched her official art Facebook page (Cherie Roe Dirksen – for new art updates).

-This article (Love the Body You’re In!) was originally written for and published by Conscious Life News and is published here under a Creative Commons license with attribution to the author Cherie Roe Dirksen and ConsciousLifeNews.com.
+This article (3 Ways to Kick Your Fear to the Curb) was originally written for and published by Conscious Life News and is published here under a Creative Commons license with attribution to the author Cherie Roe Dirksen and ConsciousLifeNews.com.
 It may be re-posted freely with proper attribution, author bio, and this Copyright/Creative Commons statement.

 How to Redesign Yourself From the Cellular Level and Beyond!